 You can also speak to your healthcare provider about hormone therapy (HRT) and ways to boost your libido, either naturally or through medication.
 For some people, this is just a natural part of getting older and, once you’ve established this with your partner, you can find other ways to enjoy being intimate with each other instead.

-We really do recommend that you seek professional help from one of the experts at Relationship Hero as counseling can be highly effective in helping couples to improve their relationship and sex life.
+It is a good idea to seek professional help from one of the experts at Relationship Hero as counseling can be highly effective in helping couples to improve their relationship and sex life.

 You’re a bit bored of sex.